astral-fate/Machine-Learning-Engineer-internship-Technocolabs/Project 3/Readme.md

 We will calculate the ROI based on the amount borrowed and the interest rate.
 The formula for ROI is <br>
 <b> ROI = investment gain / investment base. <br> </b>

 We will use the amount borrowed and the interest rate to calculate the ROI for each loan.
-We were not provided with enough information on how to determine the borrower's preferred ROI, so we will use the calculated ROI as a proxy
+We were not provided with enough information on how to determine the borrower's preferred ROI, so we will use the calculated ROI as a proxy.

+We werent able to determine the procedure of handling Risk related to loan in order to determine Preferred RO1 <br>
+- In order to complete the task in hand and complete it, we'll calculate ROI instead.

+ROI = investment Gain / Investment Base
+ROI= Amount lended * interest/100

+- <b> InterestAndPenaltyDebtServicingCost </b> Service cost related to the recovery of the debt based on the interest and penalties of the investment.
+-  <b>InterestAndPenalty₩riteOffs </b> Interest that was written off on the investment
+- <b> PrincipalDebtServicingCost </b> Service cost related to the recovery of the debt based on the principal of the investment.
+- <b> PrincipalWriteoffs </b> Principal that was written off on the investment.

 ### Employee Status